ET Phone Home

 if __name__ == "__main__":

-And with this we've migrated away from our messy console.log printing as seen below.
+And with this we've migrated away from our messy hardcoded printing.
+Here's what it looks like now:

-You: hey there can u help me find out what's in the readme
+You: can u help me find out what files are in the 1. folder

 Adding a server